 In order to get to joy we must feel all emotions, the “good” and the “bad”.
 This includes all of the emotions we have failed to express in the past.
 If we want to get to a place where we can feel joy, happiness and contentment, we must feel and express what we have been told are unacceptable, or what we have found are unpleasant emotions.

-Here is a step by step guide on how to feel repressed emotions:
+Here is a step by step guide on how to release repressed emotions:

 1. Find Time